Reishi Mushroom History: Cultural Uses & Reverence

 Magu is a mythical figure in both Chinese and Korean cultures who gave reishi and cannabis to the world as healing herbs.
 Here you can see her represented holding a reishi mushroom.

 Cultural reishi mushroom history is filled with the wonder this unique mushroom evoked in people.
-Thematically, reishi consitently appeared as a transformative, healing, and even divine medicinal herb.
+Thematically, reishi consistently appeared as a transformative, healing, and even divine medicinal herb for its health benefits.

 Traditional Uses of Reishi